AyushmanJena/ObsidianBackup/Docker Tutorial.md

 . : path of the docker file config (. means in the same location)

 now you can build your containers with the image as usual

+# More for Dockerfile :

+Ignore files :
+> [!warning]
+> .dockerignore
+ ignores files you do not want to copy like node_modules

+use .dokerignore if you are using COPY . . command

+Instead of mentioning /app/ everytime to copy or perform directory operations manually set the working directory
+`WORKDIR /app ` : tells docker that all the code below this layer will be executed in the /app directory

 ## Publishing to Hub
 hub.docker.com